ese3500/final-project-yanfu-srikrishna/README.md

 Based on your quantified system performance, comment on how you achieved or fell short of your expected hardware requirements.
 You should be quantifying this, using measurement tools to collect data.

-HRS 01 - Our system shall use two ATMEGA328PBs - One to control the LCD screen and the other to control all the timers that controls the ultrasonic sensor trigger and echo, as well as the servo that turns the ultrasonic sensor.
+HRS 01 - Our system shall use two ATMEGA328PBs - One to control the LCD screen and the other to manage all the timers that control the ultrasonic sensor's trigger and echo, as well as the servo that turns the ultrasonic sensor.

 This is exactly what we implemented.
 By dividing the two tasks between two ATMEGA328PBs, we achieved modularity and allowed for much easier testing and debugging.
 In previous labs, we were informed that performing UART for printing in addition to controlling the LCD screen is hard to achieve using one ATMEGA328PB, which is why we used a second ATMEGA328PB to control the LCD screen which displays the radar.
 We ended up using the first Atmega328PB to send ultrasonic sensor servo angle information to the second Atmega328PB via UART.

 HRS 02 - An ultrasonic sensor shall be used for obstacle detection.
 It shall detect obstacles at a distance of 12 cm or closer from the front of the vehicle.

 This worked.
-Based on our repeated testing and measurements, we noticed that whenever an obstacle was indeed 12 cm or closer, the vehicle would properly stop its advance, turn and avoid the obstacle.
+Based on our repeated testing and measurements, we noticed that whenever an obstacle was indeed 12 cm or closer, the vehicle would properly stop its advance, turn, and avoid the obstacle.
 This was successfully implemented due to proper mounting of the ultrasonic sensor on top of the servo motor, in addition to setting up the appropriate formula for calculating distance as dictated by the datasheet of the ultrasonic sensor.

 HRS 03 - The ultrasonic sensor shall be mounted on top of a servo motor.
 The servo motor should rotate 360 degrees to help enable scanning for obstacles around the vehicle by the ultrasonic sensor.

 We were able to partially implement this, in that our servo motor only rotates 180 degrees, but this change was intentional due to the requirements of our project.
 Firstly, the servo motor that we used can only rotate 270 degrees, not the full 360 degrees.
 We also realized that based on how we mounted the servo, if we performed a full 360 degree rotation, the servo would face the chassis, registering mistakenly a distance less than 12 cm (thereby "detecting" an obstacle and trying its best to rotate).
-For this reason, limited ourselves to a 180 degree rotation.
+For this reason, we limited ourselves to a 180 degree rotation.

 HRS 04 - We shall use an ESP32 for interfacing with the Blynk app, thereby enabling wireless control of the vehicle via phone.